Girls' Club Foundation: Mission

 The mission of Girls’ Club is to educate the public, nurture the careers of female artists and serve as a resource for art students and scholars, curators, and practicing artists.
 A special commitment is made to introduce the work of local artists to a broader national and international audience.
-In addition to the exhibition program, Girls' Club also provide art education courses, a Fellowship program for recent graduates and young professionals, and internships for those interested in pursuing careers in arts management.
-They also present talks and workshops by visiting artists.
-"Brown Bag Lunches" are a series of informal presentations and workshops on topics as diverse as funding applications, exhibition opportunities and network development for artists.
 Web projects by artists, interviews and texts by writers, and a blog extend their presence out of the gallery and into the wider community.

 History

 Girls' Club was founded in 2006 by the artist Francie Bishop Good and her husband David W. Horvitz.
 Girls' Club's inaugural exhibition opened in October 2007, with "Talking Heads", featuring photographs, paintings, and multimedia works drawn from the Good-Horvitz collection, works on loan from other private collections and galleries, and works directly from the studios of local artists.

 Building

-The Girls’ Club's facility is a dynamic, multi-functional building designed by award-winning architect Margi Nothard of Glavovic Studio in Fort Lauderdale.
+The Girls’ Club's facility is a dynamic, multi-functional building designed by award-winning architect Margi Glavovic Nothard of Glavovic Studio in Fort Lauderdale.
 The facade is made from polyester fiberglass resin panels and lit from behind, creating a glowing, translucent skin at night.
 The interior is a flexible space of pivoting, movable walls, designed to change with rotating exhibitions.